UltraMessaging/um_tgen/README.md

 Possibly even "verifiable" messages (per the
 UM example apps).

-* It might be nice to support multiple sources.
+* It might be nice to support multiple sources (like lbmmsrc or lbmstrm).

 * It might be nice to support file inclusion for scripts.